plotly/plotly.github.io/_posts/excel/README.md

   - 3D Charts
   - Layouts
   - Dashboards
-- meta_description: How to make a [chart type] online with Plotly and Excel data.
+- meta_description: How to make a [chart type] online with Chart Studio and Excel data.
 [Add another more descriptive sentence here about the tutorial]
 - popularity: Should always be featured
 actioncall-url: **SHOULD ALWAYS LINK TO THE PLOTLY GRID IN THE WORKSPACE THAT IS AT THE START OF THE TUTORIAL** Example:
   - https://plot.ly/15084/~jackp/